Caloups/IntroDataScience/README.md

 ## A data practical on Home Advantage

-Hi there, if you are interested on football and would like to increase the chance of seeing your team win, have a look !
+Hi there, if you are interested on football and would like to increase the chances of seeing your team win, have a look !

 * PD: If you are bored or curious take a look too, who knows you might enjoy it